-The City will continue to promote and participate in regional efforts to address housing, community development, and economic development issues, and to enhance coordination between public and private agencies, social service and housing providers, and the development community, including:
+The City will continue to promote and participate in regional efforts to address housing, community development, and economic development issues, and to enhance coordination between public and private agencies, social service and housing agencies, and the development community, including:

 Monterey County CDBG Program - The City and County both utilize City Data Systems (CDS), an online grant management system.
-A joint online application was developed to simplify the application process and form for both County and City CDBG public services.
-The City continues to modify the application process to improve the collection of information necessary to administer the program.
+A joint online application was developed so that agencies applying for CDBG public services funds to both the City and the County could simplify their applications.
+The City continues to modify the application process to improve the information collected for administering the program.